DIBS ON STUFF®

 |

-Unlimited channel usage | |||
+Unlimited channel usage |

 For those times when someone has gone on holiday or is unavailable, bump someone from the queue and let the next person have their go.

-Bump the THING to the next person in line | |||
+Bump the queue to the next person |

-If you know you'll only need to hold onto something for a set amount of time, Dibs automatic timers allows you to specify the amount of time
+Dibs automatic timers allows you to specify the amount of time

-that you're claiming the thing for, eg:
+that you're claiming something for, eg:

 /dibs on server1 for 45 min

-Automatic /dibs off after a specified duration |
+Automatic relinquish after a specified duration |

 No more spelling errors, eg: this will work: